-Is an International Money Transfer right for me?
+Is an international money transfer right for me?

 |a) need to transfer money to pay for your wedding reception?||x|

-|b) have a business in Philippines?||x|
+|b) have a business in the Philippines?||x|

 |c) need to convert dollars to pesos to holiday in the Philippines?||x|

-|d) have property in Philippines?||x|
+|d) have property in the Philippines?||x|

 FAQs about transferring money to Philippines

-Specialists FX like CurrencyFair, TorFX, OFX are available online 24/7.
-These foreign exchange providers specialise in IMT, offering expert service and savings you want and expect.Pros:
+FX specialists like SendFX, TorFX and OFX are available online 24/7.
+They specialise in IMT, offering expert service and savings.